TD Place Arena: Ice hockey

 The primary tenant since the building's opening has been the Ottawa 67's junior men's team.
-The arena's seating capacity is large by junior standards.
-The team played before large crowds in the 1960s and 1970s but attendance started to drop in the late 80s and bottomed out after the arrival of the Ottawa Senators in the early 1990s.
-In 1998 the team was bought by local businessman Jeff Hunt and he successfully improved attendance to take advantage of the arena's large capacity.
-Since then, the 67's have been one of the top-10 junior teams in Canada in terms of attendance, often finishing #1 on the list.
-The club has also been successful on the ice, winning the OHL Championship in 1977, 1984, and 2001 and the Memorial Cup championship in 1984 and 1999.
-The 1972 and 1999 Memorial Cup tournaments were played at the arena, and the 1999 tournament was won by the host 67's.
+In 1998, the team was bought by local businessman Jeff Hunt, and he successfully improved attendance to take advantage of the arena's large capacity.
+Since then, the 67's have been one of the top-10 junior teams in Canada in terms of attendance, often finishing first on the list.
+The 1972 and 1999 Memorial Cup tournaments were played at the arena.

-In the 1970s, the arena was home to two WHA professional teams, the Ottawa Nationals and Ottawa Civics.
+In the 1970s, the arena was home to two WHA teams, the Ottawa Nationals and Ottawa Civics.
 Neither survived in Ottawa for more than one season.
 The Nationals played for one regular season, but moved their playoff games to Toronto, and subsequently moved there permanently to become the Toronto Toros.
 The Civics were the hastily transplanted Denver Spurs franchise that played only two home games in Ottawa before disbanding.

-The arena hosted the first-ever Canada Cup hockey game on September 2, 1976, when Canada crushed Finland 11-2.
-They also hosted games in the 1981 Canada Cup.
+The arena hosted the first-ever Canada Cup hockey game on September 2, 1976, when Canada defeated Finland 11-2.
+The arena also hosted games for the 1981 Canada Cup.

 The arena was the site of the first IIHF Women's World Ice Hockey Championships in 1990.
-Canada defeated the United States 5–2 on March 25, 1990 to win the gold medal.
+Canada defeated the United States 5–2 on March 25, 1990, to win the gold medal.

-Starting in 1992, the new National Hockey League Ottawa Senators called the arena home for three and a half seasons.
-In preparation for the NHL, it was refurbished for the Senators, adding additional seating and 32 private boxes.
+Starting in 1992, the Ottawa Senators called the arena home for three and a half NHL seasons.
+In preparation for hosting the NHL, the arena was refurbished, adding additional seating and 32 private boxes.

-In 1995, Roller Hockey International's Ottawa Loggers (renamed the "Ottawa Wheels" prior to their move to the Corel Centre) brought inline hockey to the arena, though the inline version of the sport proved to be both unprofitable and unpopular in Ottawa.
+In 1995, Roller Hockey International's Ottawa Loggers (renamed the "Ottawa Wheels" prior to their move to the Corel Centre) brought inline hockey to the arena.

+Beginning in 2024, the arena is the home of the Ottawa Charge.
+The team's first ever game on January 2, 2024, drew 8,318 fans, which set a new attendance record for professional women's hockey.
+In the game, Montreal defeated Ottawa 3–2 in overtime.

 In 2008 and 2009, it was used for games of the 2009 World Junior Ice Hockey Championships.